gtRZync/local-chat/README.md

 - ❌ No encryption or security measures
 - ❌ No error recovery mechanisms
 - ❌ Limited scalability (designed for 2 users)
-- ❌ No message persistence (messages lost on server restart)
 - ❌ Basic error handling
 - ❌ No input validation in many areas
+- ❌ No message encryption
+- ❌ No user blocking/reporting features

 ### **Known Limitations**

 - Server must be running before clients connect
 - Only supports 2 users chatting at a time
-- No message history persistence
 - No file sharing capabilities
 - No emoji/sticker support (yet (if im not lazy))
 - Basic authentication (no password)
+- Messages are saved but not encrypted
+- No message search functionality
+- No group chats (1-on-1 only)

 ---